vault27/Foundation/ipsec.md

 - The IKE configuration defines the algorithms and keys used to establish the secure IKE connection with the peer security gateway
 - This connection is then used to dynamically agree upon keys and other data used by the dynamic IPsec SA.
 The IKE SA is negotiated first and then used to protect the negotiations that determine the dynamic IPsec SAs

-## Authentication Header

-- Separate protocol above IP with encapsulation for data plane
-- Data Integrity, Authentication, Protection from replays
-- IP 51
-- Does not support encryption
-- Does not support NAT-T
-- Transorm set for authentication header defines only HMAC function, for example `ah-sha-hmac`

 ## Configuration - Cisco